thisisibrahim/InstructIQ_Project_3/README.md

 //PEFT Text Summarization//

-Effortless and accurate text summarization using Parameter-Efficient Fine-Tuning (PEFT)!
-This project leverages PEFT techniques to create a high-performing summarization model with minimal computational resources.

-🌟 Overview
-Text summarization is essential for extracting key information from large volumes of text.
-This project implements a summarization model using PEFT to fine-tune a pre-trained language model efficiently.

-🔥 Why PEFT?
-🚀 Fine-tunes pre-trained models with fewer parameters 💡 Faster training and inference
-⚡️ Requires less memory and computing power
+Overview:-

+PEFT Text Summarization is an efficient text summarization tool leveraging Parameter-Efficient Fine-Tuning (PEFT).
+This project optimizes large language models for summarization tasks while reducing computational costs.
+It supports both extractive and abstractive summarization methods.

+Features:-

+Implements PEFT for efficient fine-tuning of pre-trained models.
+Supports extractive and abstractive summarization.
+Built using PyTorch and Hugging Face Transformers.
+Optimized for performance while minimizing resource consumption.
+Customizable for different domains and text inputs.

+For batch processing or API integration, refer to the documentation within the project.

-📁 Project Structure
+Project Structure:-

-bash
-Copy
-Edit
-├── data/               # Training and test data
-├── models/             # Saved models
-├── notebooks/          # Jupyter notebooks for exploration and debugging
+InstructIQ_Project_3/
-├── src/                # Source code
+│── src/                     # Source code
+│── main.py                  # Entry point for summarization
-│   ├── train.py        # Training script
+│── train.py                 # Model fine-tuning script
-│   ├── infer.py        # Inference script
+│── infer.py                 # Inference script
-├── main.py             # Entry point for the project
-├── requirements.txt    # Dependencies
+│── requirements.txt         # Project dependencies
-├── README.md           # Project documentation
+│── README.md                # Project documentation
-└── .gitignore          # Ignore unnecessary files

-🛠️ Technologies Used
-✅ Python
-✅ PEFT
-✅ Transformers
-✅ PyTorch
-✅ HuggingFace

-🎯 Key Features
-✨ Fine-tunes models using PEFT for better resource efficiency ✨ Supports both extractive and abstractive summarization ✨ Fast and lightweight — ideal for low-resource environments ✨ Clean and modular code structure

-💡 Challenges and Solutions
-✅ Memory limitations → Solved using PEFT
-✅ Model accuracy → Fine-tuned hyperparameters
-✅ Data imbalance → Applied augmentation techniques

-🤝 Contributing
+Contributing:-

-Feel free to fork the repo and create a pull request with any improvements or fixes!
+Contributions are welcome.
+If you’d like to improve the project, feel free to fork the repository, create a new branch, and submit a pull request.

 📄 License
 This project is licensed under the MIT License.